Pasodoble: History

-The origin of this passionate form of music is disputed.
+The origin of this form of music is disputed.

 The facts known about it from historical evidence are that it was written as early as the 18th century, since Spain has pasodoble scores dating back to 1780; that it was incorporated into comedies and adopted as a regulatory step for the Spanish infantry; and that the music was not introduced into bullfights until the 19th century.

 One hypothesis suggests, based on the etymology of the name, that it comes from the French "pas-redouble", a form of speedy march of the French infantry during the late 18th century.
-It is calimed to have both Spanish and French characteristics.
+It is claimed to have both Spanish and French characteristics.
 The modern steps often contain French terms, but the dance resembles the nature of the bullfight.
 It is said to have emerged from southern French culture during the 1930s.
 Supporters of this hypothesis, mostly French musicologists, suggested that pasodoble was a way for the French to portray the techniques used in Spanish bullfights.
 This hypothesis neglects to explain the presence of scores dating from 1780, that Spanish infantry already marched at double speed before the French army did and French musicologist usually refers the bullfight-related movements or themes, peculiarity that does not make sense since in Spain it was associated with bullfighting a long time later.

+In the United States of America it became popular only as a dance in the 1930s, in the form performed under the vision of the French ballroom dance schools, which associated this Spanish music with what in France was very stereotypically associated with Spanish traditions and bullfighting, so is viewed as a french ballroom dance instead of a spanish military march.

 A hypothesis based on the dance's free figures and rhythm states that its binary rhythm and moderated movement points to an origin in traditional Spanish music and dances of the early 16th century.
 These dances, developed around 1538, were a gradual combination of Castillian music and dance (seguidillas) with the "garrotín", a fast and repetitive Romani couples dance, adapted into a march form.

 Famous musicologist José Subirá considers that the origin of the style was a combination of military marches and light music from Spanish popular theatre, that gradually permeated the "entremeses" of more respectable plays.